deepanshpandey/Banking-Management-System/README.md

 - Easy to use
 - No external libraries
 - Loan system
-- Interest calculation
+- Multi-user support (via multi-threading)
 - User Session Limits
 - Account locking/Unlocking
 - etc.
 ## To-Do
 - Improve the code
 - Add Record Locking
-- Add support for multiple Clients
 ## How to run
-this project has been tested on Ubuntu 20.04 to 24.10 and should work on any Linux distribution. run the following commands in a terminal
+this project has been tested on Ubuntu 20.04 to 24.10 and should work on any Linux distribution. run the following commands in a terminal in the project directory.
 ```
 gcc server.c -o server && ./server
 ```